nethalo/proxysql-basics-master-slave/README.md

 Let's add the server, but before a note:

-*NOTE: If you wish that the master gets not only "write" traffic but also "read" traffic, it needs to belong to both hostgroups.
-A way to achieve this is by setting read_only=1 on the master before inserting it and then after the insert rollback the value to readn_only=0.
+*NOTE: If you wish that the Primary gets not only "write" traffic but also "read" traffic, it needs to belong to both hostgroups.
+A way to achieve this is by setting read_only=1 on the Primary before inserting it and then after the insert rollback the value to readn_only=0.
 Or you just could add it directly to both hostgroups.*

 Now,  the inserts: